Book here

 • They face obstacles such as fishing nets, garbage, and habitat destruction.

-The green turtle's meat, eggs, and fat were considered a delicacy for many years.
+For many years, the green turtle's meat, eggs, and fat were considered a delicacy.
 In ancient China, it was cooked in soup.
 In Hawaii, its skin was used to make handbags.
 In Indonesia and Bali, the meat is the main ingredient of culinary specialties.

-In addition to their capture for human consumption, one of the main causes of the loss of hawksbill turtles is exploitation.
+In addition to their capture for human consumption, exploitation is one of the main causes of the loss of hawksbill turtles.
 Hawksbill plates from the shell of this species are used for decorative purposes and fetch very high prices on the market, as much as ivory or gold.

 Rodeck's whiptail (Aspidoscelis rodecki)